AsheryMbilinyi/hackzurich/README.md

 # hackzurich

-this repo contains the scripts by "team AIA" for hackzurich workshop #09 hackthon on "determine the social consciousness of companies".
+This repo contains work done by "team AIA" for Hack Zurich workshop #09 which was about "determining social consciousness of different world companies".